 Potentially the most common of all operations completed using a lathe, turning involves moving a single point cutting tool along the rotating axis of the workpiece to remove material from its diameter.
 Due to how the cutting tool is applied to the workpiece, turning generates products that are cylindrical in nature.

 Using the moveable turret, different types of turning can be applied to the workpiece.
 Examples include:

 Straight turning – Cutting tool moved in parallel to the axis along the whole component

 Taper Turning – Cutting tool is fed at an angle along the rotational axis to produce conical shapes

-Contour Turning – Cutting tool fed along the rotational axis at varying radial distances to produce contoured shapes.
+Contour Turning – Cutting tool fed along the rotational axis at different radial distances to produce contoured shapes.

-Form Turning – Different to the methods above, this involves a special cutting tool which is applied radially to form the desired shape along the axis.
+Form Turning – Different to the methods above, this involves a special cutting tool which is used radially to form the desired shape along the axis.

 Unlike turning, facing is achieved by running a single point cutting tool perpendicular to the axis.
 It is used to the machine the ends of workpieces to produce flat surfaces that are square to the rotational axis.
 This is particularly useful for removing marks and neatening the ends of components.

 By applying the cutting edge of a tool to the corner of a cylindrical shape, a chamfer can be applied to components.
 Chamfering as a process is primarily used to remove burrs and sharp edges which can be left by machining, making them more suitable for handling by hand.

 Grooves can be added to components when a flat cutting tool is moved radially into the side of a workpiece.
 A groove equal in width to the tool is created, the depth of which will depend on how far the tool is moved radially towards the rotational axis.
 To form a longer groove, the cutting tool can make further cuts by moving along the axis.